 - While the teacher is working with a child, the coach tells the teacher, "Wait 3 seconds after delivering the prompt for Fabienne to respond." - The coach nods their head to confirm the teacher's successful use of AT with a child. - The coach prompts the teacher to use their device when giving the child an opportunity to select a group song during circle. - The coach suggests the teacher use a more supportive prompt by telling the teacher "It's good to repeat the prompt.
-Try adding a gesture too."
+Try adding a gesture too." - 15.
+Other (Describe): Any coaching strategy other than the ones defined above.
+The coach should specify the strategy used.

-Ny Notes About Coaching Strat tegies
+My Notes About Coaching Strategies